Kalank (soundtrack): Marketing

 The second song "First Class" was released on 22 March 2019.
 The song which is penned by Amitabh Bhattacharya and choreographed by Remo D'Souza marks the entry of Varun Dhawan's character Zafar's entry in the period film.
 Set in Hira Mandi, the song presents the nuances of Varun's character with a subtle play of lyrics in a light-hearted manner.
-The song which features nearly 500 dancers also shows Kiara Advani showing off her elegant dance moves alongside Dhawan.
+The song which features nearly 500 dancers also shows Kiara Advani showing off her dance moves alongside Dhawan.
 Dhawan and Advani had been sharing stills and glimpses from the song since a few days on their respective social media handles and their camaraderie has been liked by the audience, who had desperately waited to see the two dance in the song 'First Class'.
 Pritam, who has composed the song had earlier told BT that "The idea was to come up with a track that feels like a retro number from the 50s.
 We had to create a fun, mohalla song which has masti and mazak with a beautiful underlying layer of emotion.
 Striking that balance in terms of lyrics and the tune was challenging.
 It felt amazing when we finally cracked it."
 Elaborating on this, he further added, "The character is being introduced to the audience; he talks about a lot of things he feels, sees and experiences around him, but believes 'sab first class hai.'
 That's how we got the title of the song.
 While I can't reveal the relevance of this number in the plot, I can just say that it takes the narrative ahead."